RQ

 Back to Advice

-COSTS & BUDGETINGSkip Hire and Waste Removal Costsin the UK: A 2026 Price Guide
+COSTS & BUDGETINGSkip Hire and Waste Removal Costs

 Costs & Budgeting7 min read1 April 2026

-How much does skip hire cost?
-Compare UK skip sizes, prices, permit costs, and alternatives like grab lorries and rubbish removal services for your building project.
+Compare skip sizes, prices, permit costs, and alternatives like grab lorries and rubbish removal services for your building project.

 Every building project generates waste - and more of it than most homeowners expect.
 A typical kitchen extension produces 3–6 tonnes of rubble, packaging, offcuts, and general debris.
 Understanding waste removal costs upfront prevents budget surprises and keeps your project site safe and tidy.